Two apples mixed

 Be aware of the possible downfalls

 It is important to stress that you need to carefully think about how you choose to administer this new responsibility.
 Maybe it proves to be difficult to follow the logic of your programme, if you have registered without acknowledging the inherent progression built onto the courses.
-Maybe by pushing courses you end up not meeting the requirements for the first-year exam or you risk prolonging your education beyond the maximum programme duration.
+Maybe by pushing courses you end up not meeting the requirements for the first-year exam, the progression requirement or you risk prolonging your education beyond the maximum programme duration.
 Then come the issues related to your SU.
 We have unfolded these issues in the FAQ below if needed.

 --------------------------------------------------------------------------------------------------------------------